-- Figure 5 portrays the mandatory contents of an ST. Figure 5 may also be used as a structural outline of the ST, though alternative structures are possible.
+- Figure 6 portrays the mandatory contents of an ST that are given in CC Part 3.
+Figure 6 may also be used as a structural outline of the ST, though alternative structures are allowed.
 For instance, if the security requirements rationale is particularly bulky, it could be included in an appendix of the ST instead of in the security requirements section.
-The separate sections of an ST and the contents of those sections are briefly summarised below and described in much more detail in Sections A.4 to A.10.
-An ST normally contains: - an ST introduction containing three narrative descriptions of the TOE on different levels of abstraction; - a conformance claim, showing whether the ST claims conformance to any PPs and/or packages, and if so, to which PPs and/or packages; - a security problem definition, showing the threats, OSPs and assumptions that must be countered, enforced and upheld by the TOE and its operational environment;
+The separate sections of an ST and the contents of those sections are briefly summarised below and explained in much more detail in sections A.4 to A.10.
+An ST normally contains: - a) an ST introduction containing three narrative descriptions of the TOE on different levels of abstraction; - b) a conformance claim, showing whether the ST claims conformance to any PPs and/or packages, and if so, to which PPs and/or packages; - c) a security problem definition, showing threats, OSPs and assumptions;

-- security objectives, showing how the solution to the security problem is divided between security objectives for the TOE and security objectives for the operational environment of the TOE; - extended components definition, where new components (i.e. not included in CC Part 2 or CC Part 3) may be defined.
-These new components are needed to define extended functional and extended assurance requirements; - security requirements, where a translation of the security objectives for the TOE into a standardised language is provided.
+- d) security objectives, showing how the solution to the security problem is divided between security objectives for the TOE and security objectives for the operational environment of the TOE; - e) extended components definition (optional), where new components (i.e. those not included in CC Part 2 or CC Part 3) may be defined.
+These new components are needed to define extended functional and extended assurance requirements; - f) security requirements, where a translation of the security objectives for the TOE into a standardised language is provided.
 This standardised language is in the form of SFRs.
-Additionally this section defines the SARs; - a TOE summary specification, showing how the SFRs are implemented in the TOE. - There also exists low assurance STs which have reduced contents; these are described in detail in Section A.12.
-The remainder of this Annex assumes that an ST with full contents is used.
+Additionally this section defines the SARs: - g) a TOE summary specification, showing how the SFRs are implemented in the TOE. - There also exists low assurance STs which have reduced contents; these are described in detail in section A.12.
+All other parts of this Annex assume an ST with full contents.

-Figure 5 - Security Target contents
+Figure 6 - Security Target contents